confluentinc/cp-demo/docs/index.rst

 	      Topic: users	Partition: 1	Leader: 2	Replicas: 2,1	Isr: 2,1	Offline: 	LiveObservers:

-5. Notice that the topic ``users`` has a special configuration ``confluent.value.schema.validation=true`` which enables `Schema Validation <https://docs.confluent.io/current/release-notes/5-4-preview.html>`__, a Confluent Server feature that allows brokers to validate that data produced to the topic is using a valid schema in |sr|.
-Write a message to this topic without Avro, and it will result in a failure.
+5. Notice that the topic ``users`` has a special configuration ``confluent.value.schema.validation=true`` which enables `Schema Validation <https://docs.confluent.io/current/release-notes/5-4-preview.html>`__, a data governance feature in Confluent Server that gives operators a centralized location within the Kafka cluster itself to enforce data format correctness.
+Enabling Schema Validation allows brokers configured with ``confluent.schema.registry.url`` to validate that data produced to the topic is using a valid schema.
+For example, produce a non-Avro message to this topic, and it will result in a failure.

    .. sourcecode:: bash